SumoLogic/sumologic-kubernetes-collection/deploy/docs/Installation_with_Helm.md

 * __sumologic.accessId__ - Sumo [Access ID](https://help.sumologic.com/Manage/Security/Access-Keys).
 * __sumologic.accessKey__ - Sumo [Access key](https://help.sumologic.com/Manage/Security/Access-Keys).

-How to install when no Prometheus exists
-How to install if you have an existing Prometheus operator Install Fluentd, Fluent-bit, and Falco
-Overwrite Prometheus Remote Write Configuration
-Merge Prometheus Remote Write Configuration
-How to install if you have standalone Prometheus
-How to install our Prometheus side by side with your existing Prometheus

 ## Installation Steps

 These steps require that no Premotheus exists.
 If you already have prometheus installed select from the following options: